ajcr/ajcr.github.io/_posts/2023-11-4-hypergeometric-calculators.md

 ---
 layout: post
-title: Building a multivariate hypergeometric calculator
+title: Building a multivariate hypergeometric calculator with Lark and SymPy
-synopsis: Probability questions about choosing at random are incredibly easy to describe in English, but can be frustratingly difficult to calculate.
-I design and build a new calculator to make it faster and easier.
+synopsis: Probability questions about choosing at random are easy to describe in English, but frustratingly difficult to compute.
+I design and build a new calculator to make it easier to ask and answer these probability problems.
 ---

 <script type="text/x-mathjax-config">